Tenchi Muyo! GXP: Paradise Shidō-hen

+Production

-ProductionTenchi Muyo!
+Tenchi Muyo!
 GXP was officially announced on January 10, 2001 with a scheduled broadcast set for spring of the following year.
 When asked to direct the series, Shinichi Watanabe, though welcome to the opportunity, was cited as saying that he was unsure why he had been chosen, and that after watching previous Tenchi episodes, found the task of envisioning GXP to be "tough".

 First looks into the series was published on October 10 by Tenchi-Web.com, showcasing artwork and teaser trailer.
 More trailers were progressively added from November 2001 to February 2002 when it was announced on February 18 that GXP would premier on NTV on April 2.
 Tenchi-web then, a day later, scheduled a preview screening of the first and second episodes in Tokyo.
 In a similar fashion, Los Angeles based Anime Expo confirmed the attendance of Mamiko Noto, voice actress for the series, and that AIC would host a screening of GXP at the convention.
-Funimation later confirmed from Anime Expo New York that they had secured the licensing rights to the show.GXP finished airing on September 24.
+Funimation later confirmed from Anime Expo New York that they had secured the licensing rights to the show.

+GXP finished airing on September 24.
 Following a nine-month period, Funimation unveiled the official English website for the series on June 16, 2003, later confirming its release for March 4, 2004.

-A new anime project titled Tenchi Muyo!
-GXP Paradise Shidō-hen was announced by EXNOA on December 23, 2022.
+A new anime project titled Tenchi Muyo GXP Paradise Starting was announced by EXNOA on December 23, 2022.
 It was later confirmed that the project would be an OVA series animated by AIC and Saber Project and directed by Takashi Asami, with Hiroshi Negishi serving as chief director, Hideki Shirane writing and supervising series' scripts, Nana Hiiragi designing the characters and Digital Network Animation credited for animation production assistance.
+The series ran for six episodes released on a monthly basis, and the first episode was released on May 26, 2023.
+Crunchyroll licensed the series.

+Broadcast history

-Broadcast historyTenchi Muyo!
+Tenchi Muyo!
 GXP aired on Colours TV's Funimation block in 2006 from June 24 to September 17.
 Also aired in Hawaii on KIKU starting September 2006.
 Aired periodically on Funimation Channel.

 It began airing on Adult Swim's newly revived Toonami programming block on November 11, 2012 at 12:30 a.m.
 ET where it remained for 3 weeks until it was bumped to 1 a.m. to make way for Naruto, which claimed the 12:30 a.m. slot.
 2 weeks later, it was moved to 3 a.m. due to lower than expected ratings where it remained for the rest of its run.
 GXP is the fourth Tenchi Muyo! series to air on Toonami (the original OVAs, Tenchi Universe and Tenchi in Tokyo having been aired on the original Toonami in an edited form).